Design mode - Building Your System Template

 The Importance of Selection:

-The selection you make within the modal window plays a crucial role in accurately representing your carbon footprint.
-Choose objects that accurately reflect the sources of emissions and resulting footprint associated with your processes.
+The inputs/outputs you create within the modal window plays a crucial role in accurately representing your carbon footprint.
+Create nodes that accurately reflect the sources of emissions and resulting footprint associated with your processes.
+Once the system template is done, you may enter the corresponding data to these inputs and outputs in the Data Entry mode of the System Builder

 By effectively utilizing the modal library and right-click functionality, you can build a robust and informative system template within your carbon footprint management software.